Vietnam.vn - Nền tảng quảng bá Việt Nam

 Call for $1.6 million for PreAct project in two countries

-Deputy Director of the Department of International Cooperation To Viet Chau said that the Prezode initiative has the participation of 29 member countries, focusing on research to prevent the emergence of diseases transmitted from animals to humans, of which the Ministry of Agriculture and Environment officially became a member in 2022.
+Deputy Director of the Department of International Cooperation To Viet Chau said that the Prezode initiative has the participation of 29 member countries, focusing on research to prevent the emergence of diseases transmitted from animals to humans, of which the Ministry of Agriculture and Environment will officially become a member in 2022.

 The project is expected to be dedicated to the Southeast Asia region, with implementation in Vietnam during 2025-2028, aiming to enhance understanding of emerging zoonotic diseases, identify and monitor risks through a bottom-up approach, strengthen cross-border risk management capacity, and enhance the operational efficiency of local agencies.